Teichlab/cellhint/README.md

   #Visualise the harmonisation result with a tree plot.
   celltypist.treeplot(alignment)
   ```
-  Alternatively, since only the harmonisation table (`alignment.relation`) is used when plotting this tree, `celltypist.treeplot` also accepts the input directly from the table.
+  Alternatively, since only the harmonisation table (`alignment.relation`) is used when plotting this tree, `cellhint.treeplot` also accepts the input directly from the table.
 This is more convenient as a table is easier to manipulate, such as writing it out as a csv file and loading it later for tree plot.
   ```python
   #Write out the harmonisation table as a csv file.
   #Note - if cell type names contain commas, set a different `sep` here.